kmaraszkiewicz86/ShireBank/README.md

 4. I did some modification in a class \CustomerTest\Program.cs to work well with the Grpc service
 5. I added a proxy service to join grpc services with an old \CustomerTest\Program.cs style
 6. I had to comment line from 164 to 168 on the CustomerTest.Program class.
 I haven't got more time to resolve that issue.
+7. I added in the Repository.Core.ShireBankDbContext on the line 23, a functionality to delete database.
+It was added to help user running the CustomerTest tests, without delete sqlite database each time when user runs new tests from the CustomerTests project.

+P.S.
+I will grateful for any tips how to improve this project and what things I can do better the I did in this project.
+Mainly I'd like to hear a feedback from inspector logic, I wonder if my idea is good, maybe I could do it in better way.